-I hated it.
+"I hated her.
 And she hated me.
 My God, how she hated me before that child was born!
-I often think she conceived it out of hate.
+I often think that she conceived it out of hate.
 Anyhow, after the child was born I left her alone.
 And then came the war, and I joined up.
 And I didn't come back till I knew she was with that fellow at Stacks Gate."